Caught Outdoors: Lightning Safety Tips

 Find a group of smaller trees surrounded by taller ones.
 Tall trees attract lightning, leaving the smaller clump protected.
 If possible, seek shelter in a low area such as a valley or ravine.

 The NWS identifies attendance at sporting events as the second leading cause of lightning fatalities.
 An entire group can be injured if lightning strikes the ground, so it’s a good idea to try to separate from others.
-You’ll want to avoid partially enclosed structures such as tents, gazebos and dugouts, as well as tall objects and concrete structures.
+You’ll want to avoid partially enclosed structures such as tents, gazebos and dugouts, as well as tall objects, metal bleachers and concrete structures.

-Regardless of where you find yourself outside, keep in mind that tall, isolated and pointy objects attract lightning strikes.
+Regardless of where you are outside, keep in mind that tall, isolated and pointy objects attract lightning strikes.
 If you’re near one of these, move away.